Tulip-Dev/tulip/doc/user/functions.rst

 Display the graph
 -----------------

 With all of the steps above completed, you can now observe your newly created graph.
-Why not you trying to apply some algorithms on it to change its layout or its color ?
+Why not try to apply some algorithms on it to change its layout or its color ?

 .. image:: _images/csv_import_final.png
     :width: 600